Animal Testing and the Law

 Models for Improvement

 Laboratory testing on chimpanzees (our closest living relative) is banned in the United Kingdom.
-The U.S. is one of only two countries in the world whose government openly permits it.
 The U.K. has not licensed animal testing for cosmetics for nearly fifteen years.
 Austria, Belgium, the Netherlands, and Germany have also banned the use of animals in cosmetic testing.
 As of 2013, no animals may be used in cosmetic testing in the European Union pursuant to E.U. regulations.
 In the U.S., California passed the first state law in 2000 (Section 1834.9) limiting product-testing where alternative non-animal tests are available.
 Other states, like New Jersey and New York followed California’s model.In 2007, the National Research Council issued a report on toxicity testing that recommended a move away from the use of animals in laboratory experiments.

 Similarly, in some U.S. states, students can refuse to participate in school activities (including dissection) that harm animals.
 Right-to-choose states include California, Florida, Illinois, New Jersey, New York, Oregon, Pennsylvania, Rhode Island, Vermont, and Virginia.
 Other states, like Louisiana, Maine, Massachusetts, and New Mexico, have similar policies.
 Maryland mandates students have alternatives.